faithlinpaul/consul/README.md

 #https://atlas.hashicorp.com/tutorial/packer-vagrant/1

+Build Vagrant Boxes with Packer and Atlas
+How to setup a Vagrant box management pipeline with Packer and Atlas.

 This is a tutorial for building Vagrant Boxes with Packer and Atlas Use `packer push` to automatically build, upload, and release Vagrant boxes to your team or community with Packer and Atlas.